harvestmoonspeedruns/hm64-router/readme.md

 * **"sr"** - (Same Row) If true, this action will appear on the same row as the previous action.
 Default: false
 * **"iid"** - (Image ID) ID of NPC whose image will appear to the left of the text.
 Overwrites an npc ID "cid" value
 * **"sel"** - (Selected) If true, action starts as selected.
 If false, action will start deselected.
 Default is true.
-* **"t1"** - If this action is turned off, turn the action with this description off
+* **"t0"** - If this action is turned off, turn the action with this description off
-* **"t2"** - If this action is turned off, turn the action with this description on
+* **"t1"** - If this action is turned off, turn the action with this description on
-* **"t3"** - If this action is turned on, turn the action with this description off
+* **"t2"** - If this action is turned on, turn the action with this description off
-* **"t4"** - If this action is turned on, turn the action with this description on
+* **"t3"** - If this action is turned on, turn the action with this description on

 ## VARS
 * **bridge_days_worked**: Counter for the number of days you have worked on the bridge.
 If it equals four on Fall 27, the next_day function in script.js will increment affection for villagers